fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 ```

 The Zarr attributes of the `tables` group must include the key `tables`,
-pointing to the list of all tables (this simplifies the discovery of image
+pointing to the list of all tables (this simplifies discovery of tables
-tables), as in
+associated to the current NGFF image), as in
 ```json title="image.zarr/tables/.zattrs"
 {
     "tables": ["table_1", "table_2"]